Joke Aliu is a Partner in Aluko & Oyebode and is in charge of the firm’s Abuja office.

 Mrs. Funmi Iyayi

 As a member of various arbitration institutions both international and regional she is actively involved in the promotion of arbitration across Africa and is a regular speaker at conferences.
-Funmi is desirous of seeing the growth and development of the use of institutional arbitration in Nigeria and on a larger scale across the Region.
+She has written several articles on alternative dispute resolution.

 LAURA ALAKIJA is the Deputy Managing Partner at Primera Africa Legal – an Alfa International Member firm and an award winning fully serviced law firm in Nigeria, with offices in Lagos and Abuja, where she leads the Corporate/Commercial Transactions Group.